chucksterv/faq-accordion-card/README.md

-# FEM - FAQ Accordian
+# FEM - FAQ accordion

 This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).